SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/id-management.md

   username: ucloudipauser   # Update this to match the name of your service account
   password: adminadmin      # Update the password to match your service account
   verifyTls: true
+  namingPolicy: # This controls how to name users and projects
+    type: Default
 ```

 <figcaption>